 Bing Search API use and display requirements

-Use and display requirements apply to any implementation of the content and associated information.
-For example, the requirements apply to relationships, metadata, and other signals.
-These can be available through calls to the following APIs:
+These use and display requirements apply to any implementation of the content and associated information from the following Bing Search APIs, including relationships, metadata, and other signals.

 - Bing Custom Search